abdullah shihipar is a public health researcher and writer. He

-He has appeared on or been quoted in ABC News, CBC News, CBC Radio, The World on Public Radio International, WWNO: New Orleans Public Radio, The Christian Science Monitor, Jezebel, Futuro Media’s In The Thick, The Brian Lehrer Show on WNYC, The New York Times, Global News Toronto, among other outlets.
+He has appeared on or been quoted in the BBC World Service, National Public Radio, ABC News, CBC News, CBC Radio, The World on Public Radio International, WWNO: New Orleans Public Radio, The Christian Science Monitor, Jezebel, Futuro Media’s In The Thick, The Brian Lehrer Show on WNYC, The New York Times, Global News Toronto, among other outlets.

 He currently leads Narrative Projects and Policy Impact initiatives at the People, Place & Health Collective (PPHC) at the Brown University School of Public Health.